Alcohol Can Disrupt Gene Expression

 - Distilled liquors like Rum, Vodka, Gin, Tequila, and Whiskey

-Let’s take a look at the total carbs, calories, and sugar content of these alcoholic drinks.
+Let’s take a look at the total carbs, calories, and sugar content of these alcoholic drinks in the following table.

 Type of Alcohol |